computergeek1507/PB_16/16_Expansion_SMD/README.md

 The "16 Expansion SMD" ia a 16 port output board for the PB16.
 All the design files are open source and available on github.

+To order PCBs upload the gerber.zip file to jlcpcb.com.
+Enable the SMD service, '16_Expansion_SMD_BOM.csv' is the SMD BOM and '16_Expansion-all-pos.csv' is the SMD CPL position file.

 ## [Part BOM](https://github.com/computergeek1507/PB_16/raw/master/16_Expansion/16_Expansion_BOM.ods)

 ![Image of 16 Expansion](https://github.com/computergeek1507/PB_16/raw/master/16_Expansion_SMD/16_Expansion.png)